|A scenic rock cut along the Hop River Trail, which extends from Manchester to Willimantic, is one of the appeals of

 Bike It or Hike It is a comprehensive website of bicycle trails in Connecticut and other states created by volunteers.
 This website includes all the details someone would need to know about a trail: http://bikeitorhikeit.org/index_listings.htm

 The state of Connecticut has a document from 2015 listing trail projects planned, some of which happened in 2017.
 The dates for these projects were projected at the time this document was prepared, and may not reflect what is actually happening: http://www.ct.gov/dot/lib/dot/documents/dcommunications/press_release/5yr_ramp_up_plan--trails_10-26-2015.pdf

 This Jan.
 2017 article from the Connecticut Mirror gives an overview of the plans: https://ctmirror.org/2017/01/06/movement-to-complete-states-trails-gaining-momentum/

 Farmington Canal Trail

-The Farmington Valley Trails Council manages the canal trail in central and northern Connecticut, including Avon, Simsbury, and Farmington, plus the Farmington River Trail.
+The Farmington Valley Trails Council advocates for the canal trail in central and northern Connecticut, including (roughly north to south) Suffield, Granby, East Granby, Simsbury, Avon, Farmington, and Plainville, plus the Farmington River Trail in Simsbury, Canton, Burlington, and Farmington.
 Website: http://fchtrail.org/pages/default.asp There are many parking lot and access points.
 Visit these websites for these details.

 Farmington Canal Trail Construction Status